ksachdeva/rxjs-zone-operators/README.md

 })
 ```

-Now lot of cordova plugin apis are wrapped into Observables.
-The ones that are to be fired multiple times should be wrapped
+Now lot of cordova plugin apis are wrapped into Observables as well.
+The ones that are to be fired multiple times should be wrapped as Observables.
-as Observables.

-and here comes the challenge because if we do something similar to what we have done with our Promise example then we would end up breaking the operator chain (or as some one proficient in reactive extensions would say ... you are now leaving the monad !)
+and here comes the challenge - if we do something similar to what we have done with our Promise example then we would end up breaking the operator chain (or as some one proficient in reactive extensions would say ... you are now leaving the monad !)

 This is where enterZone shines as all you need to do is following